Stenotrophomonas Maltophilia

 Background

-S maltophilia is an organism of low virulence and frequently colonizes fluids used in the hospital setting (eg, hospital tap water, [1] irrigation solutions, intravenous fluids) and patient secretions (eg, respiratory secretions, urine, wound exudates).
+S maltophilia is an organism of low virulence and frequently colonizes fluids used in the hospital setting (eg, hospital tap water, [2] irrigation solutions, intravenous fluids) and patient secretions (eg, respiratory secretions, urine, wound exudates).
 S maltophilia usually must bypass normal host defenses to cause human infection.
 For example, if an irrigation solution becomes colonized with this organism, irrigating an open wound can cause colonization or infection of the wound.
-S maltophilia is usually incapable of causing disease in healthy hosts without the assistance of invasive medical devices that bypass normal host defenses.
-[2]
+S maltophilia usually is incapable of causing disease in healthy hosts without the assistance of invasive medical devices that bypass normal host defenses.
+[3]

 Pathophysiology